scienxlab/redflag/paper/paper.md

 checks into their workflows by providing `scikit-learn` transformers, `pandas` accessors, and standalone functions.
-These components can easily be incorporated into existing workflows, helping identify issues and enhance the quality and safety of predictive models. _Redflag_ empowers users to design and implement high-quality models that prioritize safety from the start.
+These components can easily be incorporated into existing workflows, helping identify issues and enhance the quality and safety of predictive models.

 Redflag is distributed under the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0).
 The source code is